IRM Definitions

 IROInformation request owner – responsible for allocating tasks and collating the response and obtaining its approval before sending out the finished answer to te applicant.
 Also responsible for choosing what is public disclosure log material and for expediting the job.
 Should also store adequate notes for re-usability of that work.

 Dept RepThe person in a department/ directorate who is responsible for providing facts from that business unit for the owner.
-May also send response in some organisations.
-Then takes on and has to be trained for the IRO responsibilities above.
+May also send response to the applicant in some organisations in which case they take on and must be trained for the IRO responsibilities above.
+Also called Service Coordinators department coordinators and may more names.

 FOI 2000/FOISA 2002Freedom of Information / Freedom of information Acts in England Wales and NI and in Scotland respectively.